Auction-Nudge/wordpress/readme.md

 ## Frequently Asked Questions ##

-**Most common issues are solved by reading the <a href="https://www.auctionnudge.com/wordpress-plugin/help#faq">Help section</a>.
-Bugs and errors can be reported <a href="https://www.auctionnudge.com/issues">here</a>.
+**Most common issues are solved by reading the <a href="https://www.auctionnudge.com/wordpress-plugin/help">Help section</a>.
+Bugs and errors can be reported <a href="https://wordpress.org/support/plugin/auction-nudge/">here</a>.
 Please do this before leaving a poor review.**

-Please refer to the Auction Nudge website to:

-* Read the <a href="https://www.auctionnudge.com/wordpress-plugin/help#faq">plugin FAQ</a> for common issues.
-* Watch the <a href="https://www.auctionnudge.com/wordpress-plugin/usage#video">Walk-through video</a> to ensure you have the plugin set up correctly.

 ### Nothing is Displaying, What's Wrong? ###

 A common reason for Auction Nudge not loading is the use of **ad blocking browser plugins**.
 If you are using such a plugin, disable it, or add an exception to see if Auction Nudge loads without it.

-<a href="https://www.auctionnudge.com/wordpress-plugin/help#faq">More help</a>
+<a href="https://www.auctionnudge.com/wordpress-plugin/help">More help</a>

 ### How Often Does Auction Nudge Update? ###